 She knew they would have to be together for the remainder of their lives, and sitting here wallowing in their own sorrow was only going to make them suffer more.
 Being allies or even friends would be preferable to this torture, and honestly Aura liked the idea of being his friend more than being his wife.
 That was when she noticed the chessboard.

 “Joth, do you play chess?” she asked as she rose from the floor, able to scrounge up some dignity.
 She turned and looked down at him, slightly pleased to see him staring up at her like a child unsure of what he should be doing.
 “Since we aren’t going to have an actual wedding night, I’d much rather pass the time before bed doing something more enjoyable than sitting on the floor ignoring you.”
 She then extended her hand to him in a gesture of good will.

 Joth looked from her hand and back up to her face, then he gave her a smile that lit up his eyes before taking her hand.
 “Just to warn you, I haven’t lost a game yet.”

 Aura smiled back as she helped him up.
 “That’s a coincidence, neither have I.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LunarShield0791Write a Review